-Abstract.
+Abstract

 We present Tiara - a self-stabilizing peer-to-peer network maintenance algorithm.
 Tiara is truly deterministic which allows it to achieve exact performance bounds.
-Tiara allows logarithmic searches and topology updates.
-It is based on a novel $sparse\ 0-1\ skip\ list$.
+Tiara allows logarithmic searches and updates and it stabilizes in linear time.
+It is based on sparse 0-1 skip list.
 We rigorously prove the algorithm correct in the shared register model.
-We then describe its extension to a ring and incorporation of crash tolerance.
+We then describe its refinement to the message passing model, extension to a ring and incorporation of crash resistance.